Renting with pets: When can landlords say no under the Renters' Rights Act?

 If the property is leasehold and the superior landlord or freeholder has a no-pets clause, the landlord has no choice but to refuse the request.

-2 - Health concerns
+2 - Health and allergy concerns

-- Have severe pet allergies that prevent you from visiting the property for inspections or maintenance
+- If you or your landlord has severe pet allergies that prevent you from visiting the property for inspections or maintenance

 3 - Lack of vaccinations or infestation risk